 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-Tidwell Wealth Management is headquartered in Rocklin, CA. Tidwell Wealth Management offers financial advisor services in 1 state: California.
+Tidwell Wealth Management is headquartered in Rocklin, CA and currently serves in 1 state: California.

 While Tidwell Wealth Management advises clients across a variety of portfolio sizes, the average client balance is currently $627,146.
 In total, Tidwell Wealth Management manages $13,797,216 in assets.

 Neither the SEC nor FINRA tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.